cakbaral/binf6110-assignment-2/README.md

 <img width="1852" height="935" alt="Velum_PCA_Plot" src="https://github.com/user-attachments/assets/dc4ea8c4-a0b4-46d3-a70e-48e2af02b7d3" />

 **Figure 1**: PCA plot of *S. cerivisiae* transcriptome data.
-Velum biofilm stage (PC1) explained 67% of the variance, while sample structure (PC2) explained 26% of the variance.
+Velum biofilm stage (PC1) explained 67% of the variance, while sample structure (PC2) likely explained 26% of the variance.
 The replicates were clustered according to the developmental stages of Velum biofilm they were observed at, indicating mostly clear distinctions in profiles between groups.

 <img width="1817" height="842" alt="Velum_thin_early_heatmap" src="https://github.com/user-attachments/assets/b2a7a3a3-08bf-4131-a96c-c00a16b53b76" />